berylliumsec/nebula/README.md

 - Search for commands that help identify Vulnerabilities: Easily search and retrieve commands that aid in detecting vulnerabilities across a range of services.
 Whether you're dealing with HTTP, FTP, or SMB, Nebula guides you through.

-- Ensure maximum coverage of all IP addresses and ports in a Network penetration test using the nebula-watcher tool.

 ## Overview